TKTINC/true_asset_alluse/docs/user_manual/user_manual.md

 ### 2.2.
 Initial Configuration

-Once your account is created, you will need to configure your trading preferences, risk settings, and API keys for your brokerage account.
+Once your account is created, you will need to configure your wealth management preferences, risk settings, and API keys for your brokerage account.

 ## 3. Web Dashboard